abraunegg/onedrive/docs/webhooks.md

 > [!NOTE]
 > If you use a version of 'nginx' that supports TLS 1.3 but are using an older version of OpenSSL (e.g., OpenSSL 1.0.x), TLS 1.3 will not be supported even if your 'nginx' configuration requests it.

+> [!NOTE]
+> If using 'LetsEncrypt', TLS 1.2 and TLS 1.3 support will be automatically configured in the `/etc/letsencrypt/options-ssl-nginx.conf` include file when the SSL Certificate is added to your 'nginx' configuration.

 ### Step 7: Secure your 'nginx' configuration to only allow Microsoft 365 to connect